MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 #### A Note On Cost

-This will likely save you money on NAT Gateways, which are one of -- if not thee -- most expensive networking components in AWS.
+This will save you money on NAT Gateways, which is arguably the most notoriously expensive networking component in AWS.

 On one hand, [AWS states](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-egress-to-internet.html):

->Deploying a NAT gateway in every spoke VPC can become cost prohibitive because you pay an hourly charge for every NAT gateway you deploy (refer to Amazon VPC pricing), so centralizing it could be a viable option.
+>Deploying a NAT gateway in every AZ of every spoke VPC can become cost prohibitive because you pay an hourly charge for every NAT gateway you deploy (refer to Amazon VPC pricing), so centralizing it could be a viable option.

 On the other hand, they also say:

 >In some edge cases when you send huge amounts of data through NAT gateway from a VPC, keeping the NAT local in the VPC to avoid the Transit Gateway data processing charge might be a more cost-effective option.

 Sending huge amounts of data through a NAT Gateway should be avoided anyway.
 [S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html), [Splunk](https://www.splunk.com/en_us/blog/platform/announcing-aws-privatelink-support-on-splunk-cloud-platform.html), [Honeycomb](https://docs.honeycomb.io/integrations/aws/aws-privatelink/) and similar companies have VPC endpoints you can utilize to lower NAT Gateway data processing charges.

-### Option 2: IPv6 for Egress

-Remember how I said "in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet" above.
-For IPv6, that's a lie.

-IPv6 addresses are globally unique, and therefore public by default.
-Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html),

-With this primitive, you are off to the races.

-### Option 3: Centralized Egress via PrivateLink / VPC Peering with Egress Filtering
+### Option 2: Centralized Egress via PrivateLink / VPC Peering with Egress Filtering

 VPC Peering or PrivateLink are mostly non-options.
 See the [FAQ](#why-is-vpc-peering-not-a-straightforward-option) for more information.